emoore29/emoore29/README.md

 Hi!
 I'm Emma.
 I'm currently completing a Graduate Diploma in Information Technology at the University of New England.

-I am most experienced with JavaScript and React, but I'm enjoying learning Python, OOP in Java, and looking forward to learning more as I continue my studies and career.
+I am most experienced with JavaScript and React, but I'm enjoying learning Python, OOP in Java, and more.

 <!--
 **emoore29/emoore29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.